English language requirements

 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.

-HSE724 Strength and Conditioning Methods for Athletes requires on campus intensive attendance in Trimester 1 or Trimester 3
+HSE724 Strength and Conditioning for High Performing Athletes requires on campus intensive attendance in Trimester 1 or Trimester 3

-HSE721 High Performance Management in Sport and HSE725 Factors Influencing Training Design for Sport require on campus intensive attendance in Trimester 3
+HSE721 Management and Leadership in High Performance Sport and HSE725 Advanced Training Design for Sport require on campus intensive attendance in Trimester 3

-HSE726 Sport Performance Analysis has an optional on campus intensive in Trimester 1 or Trimester 3
+HSE726 Notational Analysis of Sport Performance has an optional on campus intensive in Trimester 1 or Trimester 3

 The minimum entry requirements for this course are: